coleifer/peewee/docs/peewee/api.rst

         # Query for sticky + favorite posts:
         query = Post.select().where(Post.is_sticky & Post.is_favorite)

-    When bulk-updating one or more bits in a :py:class:`BitField`, you can use bitwise operators to set or clear one or more bits:
+    When bulk-updating one or more bits in a :class:`BitField`, you can use bitwise operators to set or clear one or more bits:

     .. code-block:: python